Himalayan Yoga Academy

 The cause of diabetes

-The second causative factor is that diabetes is stress related.
-The stress and frustration of modern sedentary humans are largely manifest on the mental and emotional planes, unlike those of our ancestors who had to wage a physical battle for survival.
+The second causative factor is that diabetes is stress-related.
+The stress and frustration of modern sedentary humans are largely manifest on the mental and emotional planes.
+Unlike those of our ancestors who had to wage a physical battle for survival.
 Nevertheless, the adrenal glands are in a constant state of activation, spilling the ‘stress hormone’ adrenalin into the bloodstream.
-This is a potent stimulus to the body to mobilize glucose into the blood.
-In the way a constant heavy burden of worries and anxieties imposes a constant demand for insulin secretion which can ultimately precipitate diabetes, especially in conjunction with a diet rich in sugar.
+This is a potent stimulus for the body to mobilize glucose into the blood.
+In this way, a constant heavy burden of worries and anxieties imposes a constant demand for insulin secretion which can ultimately precipitate diabetes, especially in conjunction with a diet rich in sugar.

 Two types of diabetes

-In this form of diabetes, insulin is released in insufficient quantities and too late.
-Because some insulin producing capacity remains, this form of diabetes can be initially controlled through dietary restrictions alone.
-When this becomes insufficient, oral hypoglycaemic drugs, which decrease the blood sugar level directly are prescribed.
-At some later stage, due either to diminishing control or increasing side effects, these drugs are abandoned and the patient is put on daily injections of insulin, which will almost certainly be needed for life.
-However, with a system of regenerative yogic practices, it is often possible to cure this form of diabetes.
+In this form of diabetes, the body releases insufficient insulin and does so too late.
+Since some insulin-producing capacity remains, dietary restrictions can initially control the condition.
+When this becomes inadequate, doctors prescribe oral hypoglycemic drugs to directly lower blood sugar levels.
+Over time, due to diminishing control or increasing side effects, patients stop using these drugs and begin daily insulin injections, which are usually needed for life.
+However, through a system of regenerative yogic practices, many people can often cure this form of diabetes.

 The dangers of diabetes